How to let your paintings go

 {Think about that for a second!
 If it feels weird/hard to believe, tuck it into the back of your mind and let it percolate.}

-The art lives in you, and making paintings {or whatever it is that you make} is an outward expression of something that has always been there and will continue to live on in you no matter how many paintings you make.
+The art lives in you, and making yours is an outward expression of something that has always been there and will continue to live on in you no matter how many artworks you make.

 I see people talking about this often; how hard it is to let some paintings go.